Yandex Cloud

 The State of a cluster shows the health of its hosts, while the Status shows whether the cluster is started, stopped, or is at an intermediate stage.

-To view the state and status of a cluster:
+To view the health state and status of a cluster:

 1. Open the folder dashboard.

-3. Hover over the indicator in the cluster row of the Availability column.
+3. In the cluster row, hover over the indicator in the Availability column.

 State Description Suggested actions